justiceadamsUNI/Klein-Compiler/Compiler/README.txt

 	frankly ugly
 - We had to abandon unit test to reach the deadline.
 So we will have to add more exhaustive testing next week.
 - We have an outstanding error message cleanup we need to do around the case where the parser doesn't find a rule in the parse table.
+- The FAKEIT framework is not working on the student.cs server, but does work locally on our machines, and does pass the TravisCI testing.
+We believe there is some conflict with the version of g++ compiler on the server and the FakeIt version. (note this works on other g++ compilers, just not on the server)
+- G++ has a warning regarding the multiple uses of #pragma once.
+This is needed for VisualStudio, but might need to be investigated further.